natcap/invest.users-guide/source/wind_energy.rst

 .. math:: TransCost = \beta_0 MW + \beta_1 TotCable + \epsilon
     :label: eq10

 To capture the effect of transmission losses due to resistance, we estimated this separately for each current type (AC and DC).
 Since our data suggest a critical threshold of greater than 54.8km for AC transmission, we adopt 60km as the transition point.
-This is also consistent with published figures regarding the cost effectiveness of transitioning from AC to DC transmission (Carbon Trust, 2008; UMaine, 2011); see Table 3 (this table is missing)
+This is also consistent with published figures regarding the cost effectiveness of transitioning from AC to DC transmission (Carbon Trust, 2008; UMaine, 2011); see Table 3

 .. csv-table::
   :file: ./wind_energy_images/ac_dc_transmission_cost.csv